 Areas of counselling I deal with

-I offer a 50 minute initial contact meeting at £25.
+I offer a 50 minute initial appointment at £25.

 Subsequent sessions are charged at £40 per 50 minute session.

-I have a limited number of concessionary spaces available for those on a low income or students on production of a valid student card.
+I have a limited number of concessionary spaces available for students or those on a low income.
 Please contact me for further details.